SanGroku/Algorithms-Fall2020/Assignment 3 - Data Structures/README.md

 # Assignment 3 - Data Structures
-**Data Structures** - A data structure is a specific wat of organizing data in a computer so that it can be used in the most efficient way possible.
+**Data Structures** - A data structure is a specific way of organizing data in a computer so that it can be used in the most efficient way possible.

 ## This week we learned about..
 - Arrays